-Without any loss of generality we suppose to have only one losing bidder and that such a sole bidder is bidder b_1 whereas all the other bidders are winning bidders and are indexed by the set $N{-1} = N \setminus \{1\}$.
+In what follows, without any loss of generality, we suppose to have only one losing bidder and that such a sole bidder3 is bidder b_1 whereas all the other bidders can be called winning bidders and are indexed by the set $N{-1} = N \setminus \{1\}$.

 Such basic structure must be enriched to take into consideration both the possibility of having monetary compensations for the losing bidder and some particular distributions of the various bids.
-We refer to section 10 for the case of more than one losing bidder.